onflow/flow-go/language.md

     }

     // Implement the required function named `transfer` of the interface `Vault`,
-    // that subtracts the amount from this vault's balance,
+    // that subtracts the amount from this vault's balance, and adds the amount
-    // and adds the amount to the receiving vault's balance.
+    // to the receiving vault's balance.
+It must be public.
     //
     // NOTE: the type of the receiving vault parameter is `ExampleVault`,
     // i.e., an amount can only be transferred to a vault of the same type.